axeljavier-alvarez/Guess-the-number/README.md

 ### Features
-project as part of Alura and Oracle's One program, the project is about
+Project as part of Alura and Oracle's One program, the project is about
 - guess a number
 - You have a maximum of three attempts to guess it
 - From the number 1 to 100